-1. Know what you want.
 As the client, you are the one driving the process.
-Before speaking with contractors, spend time thinking about your goals for the project -- what it might look like, the amenities you want, and so on.
+Before speaking with contractors, spend time thinking about your goals for the project, such as what it might look like, the amenities you want, and so on.
 If you don't know how to translate your goals into specific features or products, hire a design consultant or a design-build firm that can offer that service.

-Even if a friend or relative has recommended a contractor that he or she has used before, you should establish some minimum credentials.
+Even if a friend or relative has recommended a contractor they have used before, you should establish some minimum credentials.
 Get the full company name and address, and make sure that the firm has a current state license and adequate insurance coverage.
 (Typically, this means at least a million dollars in liability and worker's compensation coverage.)
-Get license and policy numbers, then verify that they are current.
+Obtain license and policy numbers, then verify that they are current.
 Determine whether any formal complaints or legal actions have occurred in the past or are pending.

-Some contractors are specialists and some are generalists, so make sure their abilities are appropriate to your project.
+Some contractors are specialists while others are generalists, so make sure their abilities are appropriate to your project.
 Take time to see their work firsthand, and look for three things: some similarity to your project, quality materials and workmanship, and consistent client satisfaction.
 Also, track small indicators that signal professionalism or a lack thereof.
 Are your phone calls returned in a timely manner?
 Are appointments and meeting times kept?
-Do company vehicles and/or dress code reflect pride and cleanliness?
-Carelessness in these small matters does not bode well for the quality of work.
+Do the company's vehicles or dress code reflect pride and cleanliness?
+Carelessness in these small matters might not bode well for the quality of work.

 Let the company know you expect routine precautions, such as employee background checks for anyone who will have access to your home.
-Also, establish some ground rules about parking, bathroom use, smoking, and other issues that might concern you.
+Also, establish some ground rules about parking, bathroom use, smoking, and other issues that might concern you during the project.

-6. Know what you'll be paying for.
-Everyone loves a free estimate, but if the project cost will exceed several thousand dollars, contractors likely will prepare (and charge for) a "scope of work proposal."
-Typically, this proposal will break down the job budget into line-item costs for labor, materials, fees, and so on, or at least will offer specifics about the tasks the contractor will perform (demolition, installation, cleanup) and what products will be used.
-The proposal fee often is paid up front and applied toward the project cost if the bid is accepted.
-Contractors will often give you a fixed bid, but some work on a "cost plus" basis, charging you for materials, time/labor, and an administrative or overhead fee.
+Some companies offer free estimates, but if the project cost will exceed several thousand dollars, contractors likely will prepare (and charge for) a "scope of work proposal."
+Typically, this proposal will break down the job budget into line-item costs for labor, materials, fees, and so on, or at least will offer specifics about the tasks the contractor will perform (such as demolition, installation, and cleanup) and what products will be used.
+The proposal fee often is paid upfront and applied toward the project cost if the bid is accepted.
+Contractors will often give you a fixed bid, but some work on a "cost-plus" basis, charging you for materials, time/labor, and an administrative or overhead fee.
 This is sometimes a legitimate alternative, but it should have a cap or some provision to contain cost overruns.